-I cannot log in to the CVM via VNC, and the error message “Cannot allocate memory” appears.
+When I tried to log in to the CVM via VNC, the error message “Cannot allocate memory” appeared.

 /etc/sysctl.conf.
 If there are 1280 huge pages (as shown below), 2.5 GB of memory are taken.
 In case of low instance specification, there may not be enough memory for proper system running, and you cannot enter the system after restarting it.

-- Perform the troubleshooting procedure to check whether the total number of threads exceeds the limit.
+- Perform the troubleshooting procedure to check whether the total number of processes exceeds the limit.

 - Modify the configurations of huge pages as needed.

-- Check whether the total number of threads exceeds the limit as instructed in Log Error “fork: Cannot allocate memory”.
+- Check whether the total number of processes exceeds the limit as instructed in Log Error “fork: Cannot allocate memory”.
 If not, proceed to the next step.

 - Enter the single user mode and log in to the CVM.
 For detailed directions, see Booting into Linux Single User Mode.